Chris Lucketti: Halifax Town, Bury and Huddersfield Town

-Born in Littleborough, Lancashire, Lucketti started his professional career with Halifax Town where he made 78 appearances between 1991 and 1993.
-In 1993, he moved to Bury; there he made a total of 235 first-team appearances, winning back-to-back promotions in the 1995–96 and 1996–97 seasons.
+Born in Littleborough, Lancashire, Lucketti started his professional career with Halifax Town where he made 78 Football League appearances before their relegation to the Football Conference in the 1992–93 season.
+He made a further eight league appearances the following campaign, before joining Bury in October 1993.
+He made a total of 235 league appearances for the Shakers, winning back-to-back promotions in the 1995–96 and 1996–97 seasons.

 In 1999, he joined Huddersfield Town and made 76 appearances for the Terriers, scoring twice, against Scunthorpe United in the League Cup and Crystal Palace in the league.

 Preston North End

 Lucketti moved to Preston North End in a £750,000 deal from Huddersfield at the start of the 2001–02 season.
 He played over 200 times for the Deepdale club.
-In the 2004–05 season, he formed formidable partnerships with both Claude Davis and Youl Mawene in the Preston defence, helping his team to the Play-off final at Millennium Stadium in Cardiff.
+In the 2004–05 season, he formed formidable partnerships with both Claude Davis and Youl Mawene in the Preston defence, helping his team to the play-off final at Millennium Stadium in Cardiff.